openconfig/featureprofiles/feature/experimental/bgp/ate_tests/base_bgp_session_parameters/README.md

 *   Establish BGP session for the following cases:

     *   eBGP using DUT AS 65540 and ATE AS 65550.
-        *   Specified as global AS on the DUT.
+        *   Specifies global AS 65540 on the DUT.
-        *   Specified as neighbor AS on the DUT.
+        *   Specifies global AS 65536 and neighbor AS 65540 on the DUT.
+            Verify that ATE sees peer AS 65540.
     *   iBGP using DUT AS 65536 and ATE AS 65536.
-        *   Specified as global AS on the DUT.
+        *   Specifies global AS 65536 on the DUT.
-        *   Specified as neighbor AS on the DUT.
+        *   Specifies both global and neighbor AS 65536 on the DUT.

     And include the following session parameters for all cases: